xiaxueqaq/xiaxueqaq.github.io/_teaching/Advanced-Algebra-24-Spring.md

 location: "Beijing, China"
 ---

-I served as a Teaching Assistant for Advanced Algebra II taught by Prof. Fuzheng Wang in the 2024 Spring semester.
-I graded exercises and exam papers and I also taught a series of lessons on advanced algebra problem solving.
+I am serving as a Teaching Assistant for Advanced Algebra II taught by Prof. Fuzheng Wang in the 2024 Spring semester.
+I grade exercises and exam papers and I also teach a series of lessons on advanced algebra problem solving.

  # Information about the lessons on problem solving (习题课信息)